fluid-player/fluid-player-docs/content/layout_configuration/index.md

 ```

 ## allowTheatre
-Theatre mode alters the size of the player, showing a full screen width and 75% screen height player instead.
+Theatre mode alters the size of the player, showing a full screen width and 60% screen height player instead.
 This overlays whatever is behind the player, but allows the users to scroll through the page as normal.
-This is enabled by default, but can
+This is enabled by default, but can be set to false.
+Theatre mode will be hidden if Fluid Player is loaded in an iframe.

 ```javascript
 fluidPlayer(